-In line with our purpose of Creating Individuals, Making Futures, we are committed to ensuring the equality of opportunity for all children, staff, parents and carers, and wider community irrespective of race, gender, disability, belief, religion or socio-economic background.
+In line with our purpose of Creating Individuals, Making Futures, we are committed to ensuring the equality of opportunity for all children, staff, parents and carers, and wider community irrespective of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation, religion or socio-economic background.

 Our approach to equality is based on the belief that all people are of equal value, diversity is something to be embraced and that inequality and prejudice has to be actively challenged.